nick-f/sofa-so-good/README.md

 - Save the generated config profile to a file
 - Upload the outputted config profile to your MDM provider of choice, testing in a non-production environment, naturally.
 - Add some better error checks (what happens if your computer is offline or the SOFA website is down?)
+- There's a bug/missing functionality in the footer.
+Can you find it and fix it?
+PRs welcome ;)